timJFrame/sei-project-3/README.md

 <h2>The App: Deverr</h2>
 <h3>App Overview</h3>
 <p>Deverr allows Developers to connect with companies or people advertsing jobs.
-On Deverr the people and companies advertsing jobs are referred to as Auctioners and the developes are referred to as Bidders.
+On Deverr the people and companies advertsing jobs are referred to as Auctioners and the developers are referred to as Bidders.
 Inspired by the Fiverr website, the platform is based on a Bidding system where Auctioneers post Jobs and interested Developers can 'bid' to win the contract.</p>

 ---
 <h2>How to use App</h2>

 <ol>
 <li>When a user first lands on the site they are taken to the home page.
-A this point that can choose from one of four options.
+At this point that can choose from one of four options.
 If don't have an account they can click the register button to create an account.
 If they have an account they can click the login button.
 Alternatively they can click the jobs button and they taken to page where they can view all jobs currently on the site.
 Lastly they can click the people button and will be taken to a page where they can see all the current users of the site.</li>

 # ![](readme-images/home-page.png)